RbKomar/DamnSJO/README.md

 * [Setup](#setup)

 ## General info
 No more waiting for hours for SJO servers to respond.
 Start the script and wait for it to sign you up for a given language class.
+Perfect for hunting rare language classes.

 ## Technologies